-How many hours does it take to change the motor mounts on a BMW?
+How many hours does changing the motor mounts on a BMW take?

-On average, it takes about five hours to change the two engine mounts on a BMW.
+Changing the two engine mounts on a BMW takes about five hours.
 The transmission mounts are easier to replace and require an additional 1.5-2 hours to change.

 Why should I change the motor mounts on a BMW?

-If you are experiencing extreme vibrations in your BMW, most likely you need new motor mounts.
-Once you change the motor mounts, you are going to feel like you just got a brand new BMW.
+If you are experiencing extreme vibrations in your BMW, you most likely need new motor mounts.
+Once you change the motor mounts, you will feel like you just got a new BMW.
 Seriously!
 The car will feel like it just rolled out of the factory.

 How long do BMW engine mounts last?

 BMW motor mounts can fail as early as 100,000 miles.
-Especially if the car was driven aggressively, the life of the motor mounts will be reduced.
+Especially if the car was driven aggressively, the life of the motor mounts would be reduced.

-What are some BMW motor mount part numbers?
+What is some BMW motor mount part numbers?